dylan-foundry/uuid/documentation/source/index.rst

    :description:

      Convert a string into a UUID.
-The string must only contain hexadecimal digits and, excluding dashes, must only 32 characters long.
+The string must only contain hexadecimal digits and, excluding dashes, must be only 32 characters long.

    :example: